 47. You found out surfing is a cheap sport.

-48. It is a good way to start a weekend.
+48. You thought it a good way to start a weekend.

 49. You wanted a good excuse to travel frequently.